Michelle Obama: Film and television

 Obama has made occasional guest appearances on TV shows, often portraying herself: iCarly in 2012, Parks and Recreation in 2014, NCIS in 2016, and Black-ish in 2022.
 She received a Black Reel Awards for Television nomination for Outstanding Guest Actress, Comedy Series for her role in Black-ish.

 A documentary titled Becoming, which chronicles Obama's book tour promoting her memoir, was released on Netflix on May 6, 2020.

 In February 2021, Obama was announced as an executive producer and presenter on a children's cooking show, Waffles + Mochi.
 It was released by Netflix on March 16, 2021.
-More recently, Regina Hicks had signed a deal with Netflix alongside her and Barack's Higher Ground production company to develop comedies.
+More recently, Regina Hicks signed a deal with Netflix alongside her and Barack's Higher Ground production company to develop comedies.
 She received two Children's and Family Emmy Awards at the 1st Children's and Family Emmy Awards: for Outstanding Short Form Program (We the People) and Outstanding Preschool Animated Series (Ada Twist, Scientist).
 She produced the documentary film Crip Camp (2020) and the biographical drama film Rustin (2023).

-In 2023, Obama received Primetime Emmy Award for Outstanding Hosted Nonfiction Series or Special nomination at the 75th Primetime Creative Arts Emmy Awards for the Netflix documentary film The Light We Carry: Michelle Obama and Oprah Winfrey.
+In 2023, Obama received a Primetime Emmy Award for Outstanding Hosted Nonfiction Series or Special nomination at the 75th Primetime Creative Arts Emmy Awards for the Netflix documentary film The Light We Carry: Michelle Obama and Oprah Winfrey.

 Awards and honors

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Obama for 2008.

 In November 2023, Obama was named to the BBC's 100 Women list.